A message on the topic of fish dishes. Creative project "fish dishes". Kitchen utensils for fish

 Cooking technology

-Mushrooms soak, boil and finely chop.
-Cut the fish into pieces, salt and fry in butter, fry onions and mushrooms separately.
-Cook crumbly buckwheat porridge, add chopped eggs and mix.
-Grease clay pots or a frying pan with oil, sprinkle with breadcrumbs, put buckwheat porridge with eggs, onions with mushrooms, fish, pour sour cream, sprinkle with grated cheese and bake in the oven.
+Soak the mushrooms, boil and finely chop.
+Cut the fish into pieces, add salt and fry in butter, fry the onions and mushrooms separately.
+Cook crumbly buckwheat porridge, add chopped eggs and stir.
+Grease clay pots or frying pans, sprinkle with breadcrumbs, add buckwheat porridge with eggs, onions and mushrooms, fish, pour sour cream, sprinkle with grated cheese and bake in the oven.

 "Squid stewed in sour cream"